openlexington/bus-alert/README.md

   ]
 }

-// GET /bus_routes/10/bus_stops/943/next
+// GET /bus_routes/10/bus_stops/943/bus_arrivals/next
-{ bus_id: '415', edt: '14:32:00-0500' }
+{ bus_id: '415', scheduled_at: '14:30:00-0500', estimated_at: '14:32:00-0500' }
 ```

 ### Current status
+Route, stop, and arrival endpoints are working and returning JSON.

-Will have to scrape arrivals from noscript interface (departures.aspx).
-The HTML
+We're currently scraping scheduled arrivals from the noscript web pages
+(departures.aspx).
+The HTML API that the [realtime tracking site](http://lextran.com/bustracker)
-API for pulling a stop's departures requires an active session in which the
-user has clicked a route from the route selector UI, which would be awful to
+uses to display arrival info on bus stop map markers requires an active user
+session.
+It remembers which route the user clicked so it can list the active
+route's arrivals first when the user clicks a stop on the map.
+Unfortunately, if
+there isn't a valid session when the arrivals are requested, the ASP crashes.
+So,
-get working on the server.
-So, back to parsing HTML.
-Not yet implemented.
+back to parsing HTML.

-Route and stop endpoints are working.

 ### Future expansion
 API data that would make this app better: